CarlMalings/hello_world/README.md

-# My First and Simple Git Repository
+# Carl's testing repository

-This is my first attempt to create a Git repository on GitHub.
+This is my GitHub repository for testing things out.

 The goal here is to learn how to create and maintain a repository.